p-sun/my-mac-setup-with-themes/README.md

 brew tap homebrew/cask-fonts                # you only have to do this once! brew cask install font-meslo-nerd-font
 ```
 * Code -> Preferences -> Settings -> click the curley braces icon on the top right to edit the `settings.json`.
-Assuming yours started off blank, add these lines go use the zsh shell inside the integrated terminal inside VSCode.
+Assuming yours started off blank, add these lines to use the zsh shell inside the integrated terminal inside VSCode.
 ```
 {
     "terminal.external.osxExec": "iTerm.app",